larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Introduction

-This document proposes the creation of a moderator team for all of the IETF's various contribution channels.
+This document proposes the creation of a moderator team for all the IETF's various contribution channels.
 This moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
 {{?RFC9245}}.
 This memo is applicable to **all** IETF participation channels.